 - 1. Why does my Robot make a horrible clicking sound when starting off and reversing?

-A. Check that the drill motor torque settings are at maximum. - 2.
-Why do my batteries break loose when I am playing football?
+A. Check that the drill motor torque settings are at maximum. - Why do my batteries break loose when I am playing football?
 A. The Velcro battery fixing is not strong enough if you insist on playing 'Robot Wars'.
-Devise a stronger way to attach the batteries to the chassis.

-3. Can I reposition the Receiver in the Chassis?

-A. Yes the receiver can be repositioned within the chassis, but remember to keep it away from metal, sources of electrical noise such as the electronic motor drive boards and the drill motors, The aerials should be mounted at 90 degrees to each other to provide best reception (2012 models).

-- 4. Can I shorten the aerials? - A. The aerials have to be exactly the length supplied for best performance and range. - My chariot keeps getting stranded with the drive wheels spinning when it crosses the join in two floor boards.
+Devise a stronger way to attach the batteries to the chassis. - Can I reposition the Receiver in the Chassis?
+A. Yes the receiver can be repositioned within the chassis, but remember to keep it away from metal, sources of electrical noise such as the electronic motor drive boards and the drill motors. - 4.
+Can I shorten the aerials?A. The aerials have to be exactly the length supplied for best performance and range. - 5.
+My chariot keeps getting stranded with the drive wheels spinning when it crosses the join in two floor boards.